 - Businesses get acquired (Gowalla)

 - Services get retired (Ping, Google Reader), Google+, and too many other Google services to list.

 - Business models change (Flickr, MySpace)

-- Priorities change (Instagram, Google+, Twitter)
+- Priorities change (Instagram, Twitter)

 Consider what any of these scenarios might mean to you if you’ve invested a lot of time & effort in a service.